Saturday, May 11, 2013

 "Not Yo Mama's Banana Pudding!"

 I got this recipe from a friend of a friend and it is always a big hit!
 It's pretty easy to make and tastes so yummy!
-I forgot to take a picture of it, so I'll have to take one next time and add it to this post!
 Enjoy!!

 "Not Yo Mama's Banana Pudding!"